FlaxEngine/FlaxDocs/manual/release-notes/1_3/index.md

 ![Flax User Interface UI Navigation](media/ui-navigation.gif)

-Flax UI systems gets **UI Navigation** to perform focus navigation around the user interface with input actions such as keyboard arrows or gamepad keys.
-This feature is essential for console games or others with gamepad support which aim to give full UI usability without mouse input nor touch input from the user.
+Flax UI system gets **UI Navigation** to perform focus navigation around the user interface with input actions such as keyboard arrows or gamepad keys.
+This feature is essential for console games or others with gamepad support which aims to give full UI usability without mouse input nor touch input from the user.
 This has been implemented as well in Editor to provide `Tab` key navigation.
 Learn more [here](../../ui/ui-navigation.md).

 ### Online Platforms

 One of the main new features in the latest 1.3 update is **Online Platforms support**.
 This makes a notable step towards making your games more connected with the online services.
-Inside the engine we've added a new `IOnlinePlatform` interface designed for online platform providers for communicating with various multiplayer services such as **player info, achievements, game lobby or in-game store**.
-Each Online Platform implements this interface and is provided via plugin which can be used by your game project:
+Inside the engine we've added a new `IOnlinePlatform` interface designed for online platform providers for communicating with various multiplayer services such as **player info, achievements, game lobby, or in-game store**.
+Each Online Platform implements this interface and is provided via plugin that can be used by your game project:
 * [Steam](https://github.com/FlaxEngine/OnlinePlatformSteam)
 * [Xbox Live](https://github.com/FlaxEngine/OnlinePlatformXboxLive)
 * Platform-specific (PlayStation, Switch) for registered developers